-Descriptive analysis is an important first step for conducting statistical analyses.
-It gives you an idea of the distribution of your data, helps you detect outliers and typos, and enable you identify associations among variables, thus preparing you for conducting further statistical analyses.
+A descriptive analysis is an important first step for conducting statistical analyses.
+It gives you an idea of the distribution of your data, helps you detect outliers and typos, and enable you identify associations among variables, thus making you ready to conduct further statistical analyses.

 However, with availability of so many types of graphical and summary approaches, investigators get confused about which approach to use for analysis of their data.
-They either end up conducting too many types of analyses, thus wasting their time, or completely skip this crucial step of statistical analysis, thus increasing their chances of making erroneous decisions.
+They either end up conducting a range of analyses, thus wasting their time, or completely skip this crucial step of statistical analysis, thus increasing their chances of making erroneous decisions

 However, descriptive analyses are neither difficult nor time consuming, if done systematically.
 It is easier to think about descriptive analyses if you divide them into two types: